jmunzer/bulk_tools/README.md

-# PARA_UPD
+# TARL Bulk Tools

 ## Running with XAMPP

-This guide will instruct you how to get this paragraph updater working on a personal/work computer providing you have administrative rights enabled.
+This guide will instruct you how to get these bulk tools working on a personal/work computer providing you have administrative rights enabled.

 ## Installer